 How to Make a Pineapple Dump Cake

-This pineapple dump cake is such an easy but impressive dessert you might feel guilty.
+This pineapple dump cake is such an easy but impressive dessert you might feel guilty for not spending more time on it.
 But don’t.
 Some of my all time favorites are the easiest desserts.

 Here is how you make this yummy dessert: